afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 When you tap the button, it calls the generate() method in the ViewModel.
 The ViewModel calls the same method in our Model and Combine takes cares of publishing the changes.

 ### And Where is the Protocol?
-Everything works so far, but what if instead of instantiating AnimalGenerator in our ViewModel, we want to use a Protocol as a blueprint and use different models to generate different data, load it from the web or simply write a mock.
+Everything works so far, but what if instead of instantiating AnimalGenerator in our ViewModel, we want to use a Protocol as a blueprint to different models with different data generators.
 This is when Protocol Oriented Programming shines.

 Let's write a simple protocol called "Generator" and update our "AnimalGenerator" class to conform.